Gjilan derby

 The Gjilan derby (Derbi i Gjilanit), also known as Anamorava derby (Derbi i Anamoravës), is a football rivalry between fierce rivals Drita and Gjilani.
-Both of the clubs are from Gjilan, one of the 7 largest cities of Kosovo.
+Both of the clubs are from Gjilan, the fourth-largest city in Kosovo.
 The derby was started in 1995 after the split of Drita.
 Initially the Kosovo media did not give importance to this derby but since 2012 the media has changed opinion for the derby.
 The rivalry comes about as Gjilani split from Drita and thus a new club was created.

 History

 For the past 20 years the match had attracted tens of thousands of partisan fans, even as Kosovo remained in political and sporting limbo following its war of independence from what is now Serbia between 1997 and 1998.
 Gjilan derby has added importance.
 In May, 2015, Kosovo was recognised by UEFA.